CannyRo/FrontendMentor_RecipePage_KiTsR8QQKm/README.md

 ### What I learned

-I've learned that in some cases, the semantic approach with Html tags closer to the design reality is not necessarily adapted to the styles to be applied. such as for stylizing <hr/> tags and list bullet points (::marker).
+I've learned that in some cases, the semantic approach with Html tags closer to the design reality is not necessarily adapted to the styles to be applied. such as for stylizing hr tags and list bullet points (::marker).

-Instead of <hr/> I finally used simple stylized <div>.
+Instead of hr I finally used simple stylized div.

 ```html
 <div class="hr"></div>